 - Pope Benedict XVI.
 Encyclical Deus Caritas Est (God Is Love).
 Washington, DC: United States Conference of Catholic Bishops, 2006. - Pope John Paul II.
 Encyclical Evangelium Vitae (On the Value and Inviolability of Human Life).
 Washington, DC: United States Conference of Catholic Bishops, 1995. - Pope John Paul II.
 Apostolic Exhortation Familiaris Consortio (On the Family).
 Washington, DC: United States Conference of Catholic Bishops, 1982. - Pope Paul VI.
 Encyclical Humanae Vitae (On the Regulation of Birth).
 Washington, DC: United States Conference of Catholic Bishops, 1968. - Pope John Paul II.
 Letter to Families.
 Washington, DC: United States Conference of Catholic Bishops, 1994. - Pope John Paul II.
 The Theology of the Body: Human Love in the Divine Plan.
 Boston: Pauline Books & Media, 1997.

 Catechism of the Catholic Church (2nd ed.), nos.
-369-373, 1601-1666, 2360-2379.
-Washington DC: Libreria Editrice Vaticana-United States Conference of Catholic Bishops, 2000.
-1, Married Love and the Gift of Life was developed by the Committee for Pro-Life Activities of the United States Conference of Catholic Bishops (USCCB).
-It was approved for publication by the full body of bishops at its November 2006 General Meeting and has been authorized for publication by the undersigned.
-Msgr.
-David J. Malloy, ST General Secretary, USCC Copyright © 2006, United States Conference of Catholic Bishops, Washington, D.C.
-All rights reserved.
-No part of this work may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without permission in writing from the copyright holder.
+369-3 DC: Libreria Editrice Vaticana-United States C Married Love and the Gift of Life was developed by the United States Conference of Catholic Bishops (USCCE full body of bishops at its November 2006 General Merpublication by the undersigned.
+B).
+It was approved for publication by the Msgr.
+David J. Malloy, STD General Secretary, USCCB Copyright © 2006, United States Conference of Cathol reserved.
+No part of this work may be reproduced or tra electronic or mechanical, including photocopying, recoretrieval system, without permission in writing from the ansmitted in any form or by any means, ording, or by any information storage and